rstol/md-cv/index.md

 I'm an ETH Bachelor's student shortly before graduation and searching for a challenging and rewarding job in software engineering.
 I love to tackle projects demanding deep analysis and custom solutions that are product-centric and appealing to the customer.

+I took a gap semester to fulfill my dream of traveling the world for an extended time.
+This has taught me many valuable skills in flexibility, negotiation, boldness and improvisation.

 ## Employment

 `2021-22/07`